demidko/vcpkg-utility/README.md

 In the С++ world, now...

-* When an idea comes up, you have to create manually `CMakeLists.txt`,` README.md`, a folder structure, or finish the project created by the IDE to a portable state.
+* When an idea comes up, you have to createUtility manually `CMakeLists.txt`,` README.md`, a folder structure, or finish the project created by the IDE to a portable state.
 * There is no dependency management without difficulties.
 * There is no cross-platform build without Qt.